idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step5.md

 !listing htgr/generic-pbr-tutorial/step5.i block=mass_flux_weighted_Tf_out

 It works very similar to the already discussed `VolumetricFlowRate` postprocessor objects that are used to compute mass flow rate and enthalpy flow rates.
+We obtain an average outlet temperature of $1132$ K corresponding to a temperature rise of $600$ K which is almost identical to the expected value.

-## Executable
+## Execution

 !listing
 ./pronghorn-opt -i step5.i

 ## Results

-We obtain an average outlet temperature of $1132$ K which is
+The geometry/mesh, fluid temperature, solid temperature, and superficial velocity magnitude, and solid temperatures are shown in [step5mesh] to [step5T_solid].

 !media generic-pbr-tutorial/MeshP5.png
     style=width:20%